TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

-## Development: (Folder: devel)
+## Development: (devel folder)
-- The "devel" folder is temporary.
+- All work here is proof of concept and hence temporary.
-- Contains code that fits into two categories.
-1).
-In Development & 2).
-Needs Testing.
-- Please look at the README for more information.

 ### Devel Contents:
-- HTBC: HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems (akin to Soft-updates & WAPBL).
+- HTBC: HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems (akin to Soft-updates & WAPBL)

+- Kern & Sys:
 	- Malloc: A Tertiary Buddy System Allocator (No Plans or use cases).
 Originally planned as part of a larger memory allocation stack for the kernel.
 (Needs a home!)
+	- Scheduler: A Stackable Scheduler that sits atop 2.11BSD's existing scheduler (kern_synch.c).
+		- Global Scheduler: Interface/API for new schedulers
+		- Hybrid EDF/CFS Scheduler
+	- Threading (Hybrid N:M Model): kernel & user threads
+		- Implements a new concept: Inter-Threadpool Proccess Communication (ITPC)
+	- Locks: Enhancements to lock
+		- Planned: Replace proc with pid in lockmgr
+		- Rwlock: Introduction of a reader-writers lock
+		- Witness: Partial port of FreeBSD/OpenBSD's witness

 - PMAP: Clustered Page Table variant, backed by a two red-black trees.
-- Scheduler: A Stackable Scheduler that sits atop 2.11BSD's existing scheduler.
-  - Consists of a Hybrid EDF/CFS scheduling algorithm.
-- Threads: kernel-space & user-space threading implementation.

 - UFML: LOFS based filesystem layer, combined with features from HTBC.
 	- Aims to provide a Fossil + Venti inspired support to UFS, FFS, MFS & LFS.
-  - Planned features include: snapshots, versioning, cache, archive, compression & encryption.
+  	- Planned Features:
+  		- Snapshots
+  		- Versioning
+  		- Archive
+  		- Compression
+  		- Encryption

-- UFS211: Direct port of 2.11BSD's UFS Filesystem.
+- UFS211: Port of 2.11BSD's UFS Filesystem.
+	- Independent of UFS

 - VM: Updates to the VM Layer.
-  - VM Map: Implements a red-black tree & circular list, with the intended goal of constant-time lookup.

-Development Folder:
+	- Planned:
+		- VM Overlays: A re-implementation of 2.11BSD's use of Overlays (See below: OVLSpace)
+		- VM Extents: A VM extension of extents
+		- Segmented VM Model (A Hybrid UVM & VM): 3 Segments
+			- VMSpace: The current VM
+			- AVMSpace (Anonoymous VM): All anons, amaps & aobjects
+			- OVLSpace (Overlay VM): A portion of physical memory with vm like features
+				- Uses: Anything 2.11BSD Overlays can be used for, including in the vm

-- HTBC: HTree Blockchain
+- MISC:
-	- A Versioning, Snapshot, Cache augmentation for LFS and other Log-Structured Filesystems.
-	- Using a blockchain styled structure
-	- Implemented in both LFS and the VFS Layer
-- Memory:
+	- Crypto
-	- An general memory allocator with several layers/ stack.
-	- Idea: Top(Interface) to Bottom(Block Allocation) Layers: Slabs, Pools, Buckets, Tertiary Buddy
+	- EXT2FS: Partial port of NetBSD's ext2fs
+	- UFS: Features to add
 	- MPX: Multiplexors
 		- A reimplementation of multiplexors from the V7 and early BSD's
-	- Two concurrent versions:
+		- Two concurrent versions (being considered):
-		- MPX: Based on bsd sockets
+			- MPX: BSD Sockets as base (Currently)
 			- MPX-FS: A filesystem, with multiple possible variations
 				- Implement in the VFS layer.
-To provide a multiplexors across filesystems
+To provide multiplexors across filesystems
-			- Independent FS like fdesc, fifo, etc
+				- Independent Filesystem
-- Multitasking:
-	- Threads
-	- Threadpools
-	- Deadlocking: Mutexes, Reader-Writer Lock
-- OVL:
-	- A Seperate overlay address space for kernel & VM (devel)
-- Pmap:
-	- Machine-independent api for Clustered Page Tables variation.
-	- i386 arch partial pmap implementation
-- Scheduler: Stacked Scheduler
-	- Kernel feeds EDF which feeds the CFS.
-Circuler Queue
-	- Earliest Deadline First Priorities (Plan 9's EDFI Inspired)
-	- Completely Fair Scheduler
-- UFML:
-	- UFML is an abbrievation of the filesystems it's designed for (UFS + FFS + MFS + LFS)
-	- A content based filesystem/layer inspired by Plan 9's Fossil & Venti Filesystem
-	- Provides a modular unified layer for archiving, snapshots and compression across UFS, FFS, MFS & LFS
-- UFS211:
-	- 2.11BSD's UFS.
-(Seperate from UFS)
-- VM:
-	- A 4.4BSD-Lite2 VM with features from NetBSD's UVM